What Books Should You Read?

 Chapter: Concluding Remarks On Support And Countersupport

 Popper gives a disproof of induction with difficult math.
-He also discusses the general issue and Socrates and Aristotle.
+He also discusses the general issue of Socrates and Aristotle.

 Chapter: The Rationality of Scientific Revolutions